-The Student Housing Ordinance is an unconstitutional infringement on the due process and equal protection rights of landlords and students even if only minimal scrutiny is applied.
-The Superior Court erred in finding that the Ordinance is rationally related to a legitimate government interest, Decision, Appendix Tab 2, p.
-19, because it is not credible that the Ordinance will have any impact on the problems it was purportedly enacted to address, or that the problems themselves actually exist.
+Ultimately, the Student Housing Ordinance is an unconstitutional infringement on the due process and equal protection rights of landlords and students even if only minimal scrutiny is applied.
+Subjecting the Ordinance to strict scrutiny, which requires a compelling governmental objective, only makes the analysis that much easier.
+Simply put, it is not credible that the Ordinance will have any impact on the problems it was purportedly enacted to address, or that the problems themselves actually exist.